way0utwest/VCS_Primer/README.md

 ## Troubleshooting

-Post on #SQLHelp on Twitter
+Post on #SQLHelp on Twitter.

+That's the best place to get help for a VCS.